-I’ve subscribed to the Medill School of Journalism alumni list-serv for more years than I can recall–it’s been at least six, I think.
+I’ve subscribed to the Medill School of Journalism alumni list-serv for about six years.
 It’s been a terrific resource as we grads seek sources for stories, hunt for full-time and freelance work opportunities, debate various journalism/marketing/PR issues and on and on…

 On the other hand, there are some posts that are immensely relevant–like the one that my friend, freelance writer Ed Finkel, just posted seeking to interview alumni of the “Cherub” program at Northwestern University’s National High School Institute.

 (I replied to Ed in about seven seconds flat, a cyberspace version of the Arnold Horshack character on the 1970s sitcom Welcome Back, Kotter.
 “Oooh, oooh, me, me!”
 I’m a 1985 Cherub, and am forever grateful for the experience and friendships it provided me.)

 What’s Fair Game for a List-Serv?

 Perhaps not surprisingly, a recurring theme on the list-serv is the debate over just what is an appropriate use of the list-serv.

 This week, the issue that’s flared up revolves around whether using the online community for relatively simple information—such as the name of the Chicago Tribune‘s metro editor—constitutes laziness or resourcefulness.
 Along with that debate is this tangent: By responding to such simple queries, are we being helpful or merely enabling sloppy research habits?